merenlab/anvio/anvio/docs/programs/anvi-setup-kegg-kofams.md

 {{ codestop }}

 This works the same way as the default, except that it bypasses the download step and instead uses the archive file you have provided with `--kegg-archive`.

+## Info for developers: making a new KEGG snapshot available to all anvi'o users

+Periodically (especially before releasing a new version of anvi'o), we want to add new KEGG database snapshots to anvi'o so that users can have more up-to-date KEGG data without having to use the `--download-from-kegg` option.
+In this section you will find the instructions for doing this (these instructions are also in the comments of the `anvio/data/misc/KEGG-SNAPSHOTS.yaml` file).

+Available KEGG snapshots are stored in the anvi'o code repository in `anvio/data/misc/KEGG-SNAPSHOTS.yaml`.
+To add a new snapshot, you first need to create one by downloading and processing the data from KEGG, testing to make sure it works, and then updating this file.
+Here are the steps:

+1. Download the latest data directly from KEGG by running `anvi-setup-kegg-kofams -D --kegg-data-dir ./KEGG`.
+This will create the new KEGG data folder with its %(modules-db)s in your current working directory.
+Make sure you use the exact folder name of `./KEGG`, because that is what anvi'o expects to find when it unpacks a KEGG snapshot.
+2. Get the hash value and version info from the MODULES.db by running `anvi-db-info ./KEGG/MODULES.db`.
+3. Archive the KEGG data directory by running `tar -czvf KEGG_build_YYYY-MM-DD_HASH.tar.gz ./KEGG`.
+Please remember to replace YYYY-MM-DD with the current date and replace HASH with the MODULES.db hash value obtained in step 2.
+This convention makes it easier to distinguish between KEGG snapshots by simply looking at the file name.
+4. Test that setup works with this archive by running `anvi-setup-kegg-kofams --kegg-archive KEGG_build_YYYY-MM-DD_HASH.tar.gz --kegg-data-dir TEST_NEW_KEGG_ARCHIVE`.
+5. If setup worked in the last step without errors, upload the `.tar.gz` archive to [Figshare](https://figshare.com/).
+If you need inspiration for filling out the keywords, categories, and description fields for the archive, you can check the previous KEGG snapshots that have been uploaded - for instance, [this one](https://figshare.com/articles/dataset/KEGG_build_2023-01-10/21862494) or [this one](https://figshare.com/articles/dataset/KEGG_build_2022-04-14/19601761).
+At minimum, we typically indicate the database version and hash value, and an example setup command (ie, the one from step 4), in the description of the dataset.
+Once the archive is published on Figshare (warning: this usually takes a while due to the large file size), you can get the download url of the archive by right-clicking on the Download button and copying the address, which should be a URL with a format similar to this example (but different numbers): `https://figshare.com/ndownloader/files/34817812`
+6. Add an entry to the bottom of the `anvio/data/misc/KEGG-SNAPSHOTS.yaml` file with the Figshare download URL, archive name, and MODULES.db hash and version.
+If you want this to become the default snapshot (which usually only changes before the next anvi'o release), you should also update the default `self.target_snapshot` variable in `anvio/kegg.py` to be this latest version that you have added.
+7. Test it by running `anvi-setup-kegg-kofams --kegg-data-dir TEST_NEW_KEGG`, and if it works you are done, and can push your changes to the anvi'o repository. :)